Aarongel205/Adanza_First_Laboratory-FinalCS323/README.md

 #### 2. What happens if there are more orders than workers?
 Because the assignment uses a pull-style loop, each worker keeps receiving tasks until it gets the sentinel value.
 This helps distribute the orders naturally even if there are more orders than workers.
 In a round-robin setup, some workers may receive more tasks than others.
 For example, if there are 7 orders and 3 workers, two workers will process 3 orders while one worker will process 2.
 No orders are missed because the master only sends the sentinel after all orders have already been assigned.

+#### 3. How did processing delays affect the order completion?
+Each worker uses time.sleep(random.uniform(0.3, 1.2)) before saving its result.
+Since the workers run at the same time, some workers finish faster than others depending on the random delay.
+Workers with shorter delays can write to the shared memory first, while workers with longer delays finish later.
+Because of this, the completed orders in shared_orders are not stored in the same order they were assigned.
+To make the final output easier to read, the master process sorts the completed orders by order_id before printing the report.